Macro-to-micro quantum mapping and the emergence of nonlinearity

 Observe that differently from the average state related to the partial trace case (\ref{eq:avtrace1}), for the blurred and saturated detector the assigned average state is nonlinear on $\rho$.
 The nonlinear terms are related to the coherences within the excited subspace $\text{span}(\{\ket{01}, \ket{10},\ket{11}\})$, which the detector cannot resolve.
 All these nonlinear terms vanish after the coarse-graining map is applied.
-Nevertheless, as will be discussed in the next section, this nonlinearity can be expressed in a dynamical process.
+This nonlinearity, nevertheless, can be expressed in a dynamical process.